MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 <details>
 <summary> Q: I need root cause of a high CPU issue occurring in the past or intermittently, is it possible or what logs do we need? </summary>
 <BR>
 A: Is sysstat enabled and running?
-Do we have the `sar` logs (which is also included in `sosreport` log bundle) while issue is occurring?
+Do we have the SAR logs (which is also included in SOSREPORT log bundle) while issue is occurring?
-   Without sysstat enable active, there is no baseline we can use for comparison if a performance issue arises.
+   Without sysstat enable active, there's no baseline we can use for comparison if a performance issue arises.
 It's hard to tell how much performance downgrade during peak usage periods.
    If you're using 3rd-party monitoring tools, explains how it works because we need understand and compare it with the metrics retrieved from native Linux command tools.

 </details>